-- Stop the engine when it is warm. - Listen for the whirring from the rotor or feel whether the cleaner housing is vibrating.
+- Stop the engine when it is warm. - Listen for a whirring sound from the rotor or feel whether the cleaner housing is vibrating.

-The rotor normally rotates 30 - 60 seconds after the engine has stopped.
+The rotor normally continues spinning for 30 - 60 seconds after the engine has stopped.

-If not: Dismantle and inspect.
+If not: dismantle it and inspect.